melkor/fizzbuzz-rest/README.md

 #fizzbuzz-rest

-FizzBuzz-rest is a simple fizz-buzz REST server.
+Fizzbuzz-rest is a simple fizz-buzz REST server.
 This server exposes a REST API endpoint that: Accepts five parameters : three integers int1, int2 and limit, and two strings str1 and str2.
 Returns a list of strings with numbers from 1 to limit, where: all multiples of int1 are replaced by str1, all multiples of int2 are replaced by str2, all multiples of int1 and int2 are replaced by str1str2.

 ## Installation

-This module build a docker image that can be launch with docker-compose.
+This module build a docker image with fizzbuzz-rest server.
+This application need a redis to store historic.
+The docker-compose is used to launch fizzbuzz-rest and redis images.

 You must install this module in your GOPATH.
 ``` shell